 Historical Day for Galileo

-December 15th 2016 is an historical day for both the #European Union and the European Space Agency (ESA), as the constellation of European navigation satellites (appropriately) named Galileo starts providing its first navigation and high-precision positioning services to the world.
+December 15th 2016 was an historical day for both the #European Union and the European Space Agency (ESA), as the constellation of European navigation satellites (appropriately) named Galileo started providing its first navigation and high-precision positioning services to the world.

 The first stage of the #Galileo programme began back in 2003, and the main purpose of it is to make Europe technologically independent from the American GPS, and to offer a much more accurate positioning system than what is available today.